Lonestar Kashmir FC

 Lonestar Kashmir Football Club (also known as Lone Star or LKFC) is an Indian professional football club based in Srinagar, Jammu and Kashmir.
-Founded in 2013, the club previously competed in I-League 2nd Division, and currently participates in JKFA Professional League.
+Founded in 2013, the club previously competed in the I-League 2nd Division, and currently participates in the JKFA Professional League, the fifth tier of the Indian football league system.
 Lonestar first competed professionally when they were part of the 2015 I-League 2nd Division.
 The club primarily uses TRCG Stadium as home ground.

 History

 Formation and journey

 Lonestar Kashmir Football Club was founded in 2013 and is affiliated with the Jammu & Kashmir Football Association (JKFA).
 The club participates in various state and regional tournaments.
 In 2013, LoneStar Group became a primary sponsor of the team, and registered it as a private company to fulfil AIFF club licensing criteria.
 At the end of the 2013 season, LoneStar Group registered KFC under the Companies Act as per the AIFF Club licensing criteria.

 Popularly known as Kashmir FC, Lonestar Kashmir Football Club is a dream project of Iftikhar Ahmed Lone, its founder and chairman.

 The club, first of its kind in the state, has been floated to promote football amongst the talented youth of the Jammu & Kashmir.

 A successful businessman, having established Lonestar as a global brand of Kashmiri handicrafts and jewellery in the middle-east and many European countries, Iftikhar returned to the valley.
 In quest for self-actualization, once a college-level footballer had the idea to introduce a Kashmir-based club in the professional football map of the country, thus Lonestar Kashmir FC came into being.
 The club's biggest achievements were emerging as the runners-up of the I-League 2nd Division in 2015, and 2015–16 season, though they didn't managed the top spot of the league and never qualified for the I-League, one of India's top-flight football leagues.
-Farukh Choudhary emerged as top Indian scorer for the club with six goals in 18 matches.
+Mozin Shah emerged as top Indian scorer for the club with six goals in 18 matches.
 The 2016–17 season was not suitable for them as they bowed out from Group stages, finishing on bottom with 2 points in 9 matches.

 In 2017, they participated in 15th Police Martyrs Memorial Football Tournament, which was held at the TRC Turf Ground.
 In October 2018, they took part in another state tournament J&K Invitational Cup but could not succeed.